 It is a legal requirement, under The Control of Asbestos Regulations 2012, for employers to provide all individuals who are likely to come into contact with any materials containing asbestos with information about the location and condition of the asbestos and to ensure correct safety procedures are followed.

-4See Ltd’s Asbestos Awareness eLearning course has been certified and approved by the United Kingdom Asbestos Training Association (UKATA).
-Successful completion is marked by the receipt of the nationally-recognised Asbestos Awareness Training certificate, which is a prerequisite for anyone working with asbestos.
+4See Ltd’s UKATA Asbestos Awareness online training has been certified and approved by the United Kingdom Asbestos Training Association (UKATA).
+Successful completion is marked by the receipt of the nationally-recognised UKATA Asbestos Awareness online training certificate, which is a prerequisite for anyone working with asbestos.

-The online course provides an in-depth training package covering a broad range of topics that address the relevant regulatory requirements: the Control of Asbestos Regulations 2012, Regulation 10, and the Approved Code Of Practice L143 second edition, Managing and Working with Materials Containing Asbestos.
+The UKATA Asbestos Awareness online course provides an in-depth training package covering a broad range of topics that address the relevant regulatory requirements: the Control of Asbestos Regulations 2012, Regulation 10, and the Approved Code Of Practice L143 second edition, Managing and Working with Materials Containing Asbestos.